ravisatpute98/ravisatpute98.github.io/README.md

 # ravisatpute98.github.io
-This website is owned by Ravi Ashok Satpute.
-It is currently under development.
-Till then you can check my Linkedin Page at: https://www.linkedin.com/in/ravi-ashok-satpute/
+This website ravisatpute98.github.io is owned and managed by me. you can also check my Linkedin page at: https://www.linkedin.com/in/ravi-ashok-satpute/